Skraagen/Platform-Game-TDT4100/README.md

 # Platform-Game-TDT4100
-A game project made for TDT4100 - Object Oriented Programming
+A game project made for with theory from TDT4100 - Object Oriented Programming